 - Hard foods that will bend and loosen the appliance

-We will check your Herbst appliance and adjust it during your scheduled appointments.
-If, between appointments, you develop some sore areas on the inside of your cheeks, contact us to make an appointment so that the necessary adjustments can be made.
+We will check and adjust your Herbst appliance during your scheduled appointments.
+If between appointments you develop some sore areas on the inside of your cheeks, contact us to schedule a quick appointment for corrective adjustments.

 Wearing a Herbst Appliance

-At first, your mouth will feel unusually full and speaking will be awkward.
+At first, your mouth will feel unusually full, and speaking will be awkward.
 We suggest practicing reading aloud, and your ordinary speech will return quickly.
-You may also notice more saliva than normal, but this will decrease as you become accustomed to the appliance.

 Rapid Palatal Expander

-Attached to the upper molars through bonding or by cemented bands, the Rapid Palatal Expander is an orthodontic device used to create a wider space in the upper jaw.
-It is typically used when the upper jaw is too narrow for the lower jaw or when the upper teeth are crowded or blocked out of the dental arch.
+Attached to the upper molars by bonded or cemented bands, the Rapid Palatal Expander is an orthodontic device used to widen the space in the upper jaw.

-When patients are still growing, their connective tissue between the left and right halves of their upper jaw is very responsive to expansion.
-By simply activating the expander through turning a screw in the center of the palatal expander, with a special key we provide, gradual outward pressure is placed on the left and right halves of the upper jaw.
-This pressure causes an increased amount of bone to grow between the right and left halves of the jaw, ultimately resulting in an increased width.
+While patients are still growing, their connective tissue between the left and right halves of their upper jaw is very responsive to expansion.
+By simply turning a screw in the center of the palatal expander with a special key we provide, the expander activates and places gradual, outward pressure on the left and right halves of the upper jaw.
+This pressure causes an increased amount of bone to grow between the right and left halves of the jaw, ultimately resulting in increased width.